 The Australian Studies Journal (ISSN 1617-9900) is the annual academic publication issued by the Association for Australian Studies.

-The latest issue can be found here.
+The current issue can be found here.
 Previous issues have been published as hard copies only, but are now made available online in the archive on this website.

 The Australian Studies Journal pursues the following objectives: